 Its location is between the current Coelho e Castro and Sacadura Cabral streets.
 We use this date because Rio de Janeiro was founded on March 1, 1565.
-Beginning in the mid 1400’s, Brazil was the first stop for white-Europeans (Portuguese) on the Middle Passage from West Africa.
+In the mid-1400s, Brazil was the first stop for white Europeans (Portuguese) on the Middle Passage from West Africa.
 Until the mid-1770s, slaves landed at Praia do Peixe, now called Praça 15, and were traded in Rua Direita, in the center of Rio de Janeiro, in plain sight.

 The market was transferred before the Valongo Wharf was built, and the alternative was to land the slaves at the customs and immediately send them by boat to Valongo, from which they would jump directly onto the beach.
-In 1779 the Rio slave trade finally settled in the Valongo area, where it reached its peak after 1808 with the arrival of the Portuguese royal family.
-From 1808 the traffic nearly doubles, following the growth of the city that, after the transfer of the Portuguese court to Brazil, goes from 15 thousand to 30 thousand inhabitants.
-However, it was not until 1811 that the wharf was built, and the landing was done directly on Valongo.
+In 1779 the Rio slave trade finally settled in the Valongo area, where it peaked after 1808 with the arrival of the Portuguese royal family.
+From 1808 the traffic nearly doubles, following the city's growth that, after the transfer of the Portuguese court to Brazil, went from 15 thousand to 30 thousand inhabitants.
+However, it was not until 1811 that the pier was built, and the landing was done directly on Valongo.

 From 1811 to 1831, during the twenty years of its operation, between 750 thousand and one million slaves landed at Valongo.
 At the end of the 1820s, the slave trade to Brazil was at its peak.
-Rio de Janeiro was then an important commercial slave trading post, and Valongo was the main gateway for Blacks from Angola, East and Central West Africa - while in Maranhão and Bahia ships came from Guinea and West Africa.
-In 1831, the transatlantic slave trade was banned and Valongo was closed.
+Rio de Janeiro was then an important commercial slave trading post.
+Valongo was the main gateway for Blacks from Angola, East, and Central West Africa - while Maranhão and Bahia ships came from Guinea and West Africa.
+In 1831, the transatlantic slave trade was banned, and Valongo was closed.
 The traffickers then proceeded to make the landing in clandestine ports.
-In 1843, a 60-centimeter thick embankment was made on the dock of Valongo for the construction of a new anchorage, destined to receive Princess Teresa Cristina, future wife of D. Pedro II.
+In 1843, a 60-centimeter thick dam was made on the dock of Valongo to construct a new anchorage destined to receive Princess Teresa Cristina, future wife of D. Pedro II.